litoarias/HACLocationManager/README.md

 ### Requesting Permission to Access Location Services

-#### iOS 7
-For iOS 7, it is recommended that you provide a description for how your app uses location services by setting a string for the key [`NSLocationUsageDescription`](https://developer.apple.com/library/ios/documentation/General/Reference/InfoPlistKeyReference/Articles/CocoaKeys.html#//apple_ref/doc/uid/TP40009251-SW27) in your app's `Info.plist` file.
+From iOS 7, it is requiered that you provide a description for how your app uses location services by setting a string for the key [`NSLocationUsageDescription`](https://developer.apple.com/library/ios/documentation/General/Reference/InfoPlistKeyReference/Articles/CocoaKeys.html#//apple_ref/doc/uid/TP40009251-SW27) in your app's `Info.plist` file.

 #### iOS 8
 Since iOS 8 it is required to add `NSLocationWhenInUseUsageDescription` key to your `Info.plist` file.
 Value for this key will be a description of UIAlertView presented to user while asking for location  permission.
 See [Apple documentation](https://developer.apple.com/library/ios/documentation/corelocation/reference/CLLocationManager_Class/index.html#//apple_ref/occ/instm/CLLocationManager/requestWhenInUseAuthorization) for more info.